-This group of leaders bring their expertise in a variety of subjects to create and carry out a strategic plan for the college.
+This group of leaders brings their expertise in a variety of subjects to create and carry out the strategic plan for the College.

 Jeff L. Pittman, Ph.D.

-Dr. Pittman holds a doctorate in educational leadership, administration and foundations from Indiana State University, master’s degree in human resource development from Indiana State University, and bachelor’s degree in business from Indiana University.
+Dr. Pittman earned a doctorate in educational leadership, administration and foundations, and a master’s degree in human resource development from Indiana State University.
+He has a bachelor’s degree in business from Indiana University.